-In 2018 we will mark the centenary of Romania as we know it today.
-Since 1st December 1918 there were good times and there were bad times, there was monarchy and there was communism, there was The Great War and then was The Second World War.
+In 2018 we marked the centenary of Romania as we know it today.
+Since 1st December 1918 there were good times and there were bad times, there was a monarchy and there was communism, there was The Great War and then was The Second World War.

 All in all, facts like these shaped the map and people of Romania in 2018.